 When you are disabled, and your claim for disability benefits has been denied, the appeals process can take a significant toll on you and your family.
-Boston social security attorney Michael O. Smith can help you fight for your disability benefits.
+Boston social security attorney Smith and his team of attorneys can help you fight for your disability benefits.
 Mr. Smith is a seasoned lawyer with years of experience advocating for clients whose applications for disability benefits have been denied or who have stopped receiving benefits.
 He can provide you with effective representation in your social security case.
 Contact our office today to see how we can help if your disability claim was denied.Hearings

 If your application for social security disability income or supplemental security income (SSI) benefits is denied, you can appeal the decision.
 When applicants initially embark on the claims process, they may not realize that denials are not uncommon.
 In some cases, an appeal can ultimately result in a different outcome.